PredictDotFun/sdk/README.md

   const indexSet = "INDEX_SET_FROM_API"; // 1 or 2 based on the position you want to redeem
   const amount = "POSITION_AMOUNT_FROM_API"; // The amount to redeem, usually the max

-  const result = await builder.redeemNegRiskPositions(conditionId, indexSet, amount);
+  const result = await orderBuilder.redeemNegRiskPositions(conditionId, indexSet, amount);

   if (result.success) {
     console.log("Positions redeemed successfully:", result.receipt);